semiller10/postnovo/README.md

 Parameter file template, param_template.json, found in postnovo/test directory

-Save as param.json, and postnovo will attempt to use this file instead of command line arguments
+postnovo will use a file called param.json for user input if present in postnovo/test directory

+Modify param_template.json and save as param.json as desired

+There is an example parameter file in postnovo/test called param_example.json